WinnieChun1234/Feature-Detection/README.md

 # Feature-Detection

 This is the second assignmnet of my computer vision courese.
-The tasks of this assignment are to perform RGB to grayscale conversion, 1D smoothing using a 1D horizontal Gaussian filter, 2D smoothing using 1D convolutions, and Harris corner detection on the privided code base.
+The tasks of this assignment are to perform RGB to grayscale conversion, 1D smoothing using a 1D horizontal Gaussian filter, 2D smoothing using 1D convolutions, and Harris corner detection on the provided code base.

 ## To detect corners, I have done the following features: